gilbertchen/duplicacy/README.md

 ```

 To use Google Drive as the storage,  you first need to download a token file from https://duplicacy.com/gcd_start by
-authorizing Duplicacy to access your Google Drive, and then provide the path to this token file to Duplicacy when prompted.
+authorizing Duplicacy to access your Google Drive, and then enter the path to this token file to Duplicacy when prompted.

 ## Comparison with Other Backup Tools